lampix-org/lampixjs-core/docs/app-dev/getting-started/up-and-running.md

 # Up and Running

-The purpose of this guide is to offer a quick introduction into running apps inside the simulator.
+This guide is a short introduction into running an application inside the simulator.
+For a more detailed overview on how to create an application for Lampix, see the [step by step application](../step-by-step/README.md) guide.

 ## Prerequisites